hyperledger/homebrew-besu/README.md

 besu --help
 ```

-Refer to the [besu docs](https://besu.hyperledger.org) for further information.
+Refer to the [Besu docs](https://besu.hyperledger.org) for further information.

 To upgrade besu:
 ```